 Advocacy organizations as well as dozens of pro bono attorneys representing asylum-seeking families held at Karnes have signed an open letter to ICE officials, calling for an end to their interference in legal processes and to the alleged retaliatory measures taken against the women and their attorneys.

-Raymond also told Truthout that authorities have stepped up security measures at the Karnes detention camp, including installing a second set of metal detectors last week.
+Raymond also told Truthout that authorities have stepped up security measures at the Karnes detention center, including installing a second set of metal detectors last week.
 "It's just more intimidation, more security, more distrust," Raymond said.

 Raymond alleged ICE officials have interfered in attorneys' immigration cases, asking probing questions about how many people are representing a Karnes client and curtailing entry for legal staff.